 Rusty Elder is deeply honored to have served the students of Stephens College for more than a decade.
 A recipient of the College’s Distinguished Teaching Award, he supports the Stephens community by instructing courses in Music Theory, Music History, Music Fundamentals, World Music, Rock & Roll and Drum Set.
 As coordinator of music, Elder is excited to work with faculty to expand musical opportunities for Stephens students with new classes and programs.
 A percussionist, Elder also performs for numerous musicals, revues and recitals throughout the year.
 He earned an M.M. and a B.S. from the University of Missouri–Columbia.

-Pamela Ellsworth-Smith, Assistant Professor of Voice
+Pamela Ellsworth-Smith, Associate Professor of Vocal Arts

 Pamela Ellsworth-Smith teaches voice at Stephens and is the director of the Velvetones, Stephens’ vocal jazz ensemble, who recently performed at the Bluebird Cafe in Nashville, Tenn., and the Jazz Standard in New York.
 The group made its Carnegie Hall debut in 2004.
 She is the artistic director of the Stephens Summer Musical Camps for elementary and middle school students.
 Ellsworth-Smith has performed roles with New Orleans Opera Company and Santa Barbara Civic Light Opera, as well as regional companies on the West Coast.
 She has studied and performed at The Mozarteum in Salzburg, Austria.
 She has been an active adjudicator for voice/choral festivals and taught master classes in various high schools in the Midwest.
 Her students have attained high honors in regional and national competitions, performing in professional companies and apprenticeship programs across the United States.
 She earned an M.M. from Loyola University and a B.M.E. from Arkansas State University.